 How to Get the Support You Need

-3. RENEW: Accommodation requests must be renewed every semester by completing this online form.
+3. RENEW: As soon as the student registers for future classes, accommodation requests must be renewed every semester by completing this online form.

-4. COMMUNICATE: It is your responsibility to communicate with your instructors throughout the semester to confirm:
+4. COMMUNICATE: It is the student’s responsibility to communicate with their instructors throughout the semester to confirm:

-- That your instructors have received your accommodation letter, and
+- Instructors have received the accommodation letter, and

-- To coordinate with them how your accommodations will be fulfilled for your class(es).
+- To coordinate with them how the student’s accommodations will be fulfilled for their class(es).

 For information about documentation needed when registering for services, please see the documentation guidelines.